erickhun/blog/content/posts/investing-from-taiwan.md

 When you friends say there is no tax on foreign income in Taiwan, they're talking on the **L3T** level.
 And this is applicable only if you're resident (living more than 183 days in Taiwan), otherwise you'll get a 21% flat on [those oversea dividends](https://www2.deloitte.com/content/dam/Deloitte/global/Documents/Tax/dttl-tax-taiwanhighlights-2020.pdf).
 So be aware to stay at least 183 days in Taiwan to enjoy this benefit :)

-If we purchased directly stocks from the US, dividends will be taxed 30% flat.
+If you purchased directly stocks domiciled in the US, dividends will be taxed 30% flat.
 This is because there is no tax treaty between Taiwan and the US.

 Calculating the tax on the dividends for a given ETF is a bit tricky.
-Since an ETF contains share of many companies from different countried, you'll need to understand the composition of your ETF.
+Since an ETF contains share of many companies from different countries, you'll need to understand the composition of your ETF.
 Since there is a treaty between the US and Ireland, and most companies being in the ETF are located in the US, the tax on the dividends are in average ~12%.

-I had [to dig a bit](https://www.reddit.com/r/Bogleheads/comments/ewl5e8/is_it_possible_to_know_how_much_dividends_an/fg3aei4/?utm_source=reddit&utm_medium=web2x&context=3) into how much yield the IWDA has, at the end of 2019, it is 1.0685/63.03 1.7% dividend yield.
+So how much tax for each IWDA I have?
+I've made [the research]((https://www.reddit.com/r/Bogleheads/comments/ewl5e8/is_it_possible_to_know_how_much_dividends_an/fg3aei4/?utm_source=reddit&utm_medium=web2x&context=3)) and math for you:
+- At the end of 2019, each IWDA share yield USD1.0685.
+- The price of IWDA was 63 at that time => it represents about 1.7% dividend yield.
+- As for today the IWDA price is ~USD 70.
+- Since each share yield 1.7%, and price is USD 70, now it should yield around USD 1,19 of dividends
+- Since the tax on IWDA is ~12%, USD 0,14 will taxable at the L1TW level

 https://www.bogleheads.org/wiki/Nonresident_alien_investors_and_Ireland_domiciled_ETFs#Estimating_Level_1_dividend_tax_withholding_paid_by_Ireland_domiciled_funds

 ### Tax on crypto-currencies
 This is something that is still in discussion and I didn't have time to investigate in.
 If you have more information, feel free to reach me.